Recovery for Small Businesses: 125 Businesses Helped by the Greater Williamsburg Small Business Relief Fund

 In May, the Greater Williamsburg Partnership (GWP) and the Williamsburg Community Foundation created the Greater Williamsburg Small Business Relief Fund in partnership with the Economic Development Authorities of City of Williamsburg, James City County and York County.
 Private donors have also contributed to the effort.
 The Greater Williamsburg Small Business Relief Fund continues to provide forgivable loans (i.e., grants) to businesses, who complete a short application through Virginia 30 Day Fund at the website va30dayfund.com.

-“This has been a great partnership,” notes Nancy Sullivan, Executive Director of the Williamsburg Community Foundation.
+“This has been a great partnership,” notes Nancy Sullivan, President & Chief Executive Officer of the Williamsburg Community Foundation.
 “Virginia 30 Day makes it very easy for businesses to apply for the grant.
 There is a quick turnaround so that these folks can keep paying their staff and serving our community.
 We really encourage other businesses in James City County to apply.”

 The James City County Board of Supervisors allocated $500,000 to the Small Business Relief Fund to help businesses in that locality.
 Funding is still available, and businesses located in James City County are strongly encouraged to apply.
 Qualifying businesses must be based in James City County have operated for at least a year, employ three to 30 people and be owned and operated by a Virginia resident.